College Year in Athens

 - Number of program participants: 150

-Students live in apartments with other program participants.
-Lunch is provided at the center Monday through Friday and students prepare the rest of their meals with an allowance provided by Scripps, based on the recommendation of the program.
+Students may choose to have a homestay or live in apartments with other program participants.
+Lunch is provided at the center Monday through Friday and students in apartments prepare the rest of their meals with an allowance provided by Scripps, based on the recommendation of the program.

 - Fall: Early September to mid-December